markist/hassio-addons/squeezelite/README.md

 ## About

-The Home Assistant Squeezelite add-on allows you to run a Squeezelite player local on your home assistant machine.
+The Home Assistant Squeezelite add-on allows you to run a Squeezelite player local on your home assistant machine. \
-Squeezelite requires a Squeezebox server in your network.
+Squeezelite requires a Squeezebox server in your network to be seen, not included. \
-Note: This plugin does **not** install Squeezebox server
+Please visit [Logitech](https://mysqueezebox.com/download) to install the server (if required).

 ![Squeezelite][screenshot]